ARM-software/armnn/shim/sl/README.md

 # Arm NN Support Library Neural Networks driver

 This directory contains the Arm NN Support Library for the Android Neural Networks API.
+### Note: Arm NN will be dropping support for Support Library in 24.08.

 # Passing parameters to the support library runtime.